EunolaSims4/DnD-Campaign/Session 0/Current Players.md

-- Elcreepador
+- Elcreepador - ADHD Character shows up when able
-- Teslune
+- Teslune - one player? and Shop keeper NPC
-- Tigra Valentine
+- Tigra Valentine - VA and player for Isidora
+- jamjars - ADHD Character shows up when able
+-